We are moving quickly towards a world where any device can connect to the Internet.

 XINTEC’s iGenuity Fraud Management solution mitigates these risks.
 The solution has two modules: IoT Known Behaviour module and IoT Unknown Behaviour module.
 Both these modules are built on XINTEC’s industry proven analytics core and can instantly provide security against IoT threats.

 IoT devices often exhibit specific behaviours.
 These behaviours are encoded into profiles that encapsulate inter-device relationships, location, movement, and activity characteristics of the service.

-XINTEC will monitor devices against these profiles to ensure they behave according to expectations.
+XINTEC monitor devices against these profiles to ensure they behave according to expectations.
 Any abnormal behaviour associated with a device or group(s) of devices will trigger alarms.

 How do we solve this problem?

-An e-Bike fleet will accept financial transactions and report their location every few minutes over a data connection.
-They will operate within a limited area and only expect to achieve a reasonable maximum speed of 50km/h, for example.
+An e-Bike fleet accept financial transactions and report their location every few minutes over a data connection.
+They operate within a limited area and only expect to achieve a reasonable maximum speed of 50km/h, for example.
 The embedded SIMs are fixed to a single e-Bike (meaning there is no change of the IMEI value) and communicate only with the operations support platform.
 The characteristics of the e-Bike fleet are encoded into a XINTEC profile.